ErpNetDocs/info/information/faq/reporting-bi-faq.md

-# Reporting & Business Intelligence Questions & Answers
+# Reporting & Business Intelligence FAQ

 ### Can I use external BI tool to analyze the data in @@name instance?